About the Program

 One month of the students’ stay is in Cape Town, where they live and learn with other Christian college students.
 APU students will have the opportunity to live in an on-campus dorm with their South African peers.

-Students participating in the program take a full semester load (15-16 units) of coursework, choosing from a variety of General Studies courses, including a newly developed course on Principles and Practices of Community Engagement.
+Students participating in the program take a full semester load (15-16 units) of coursework, choosing from a variety of General Education courses, including a newly developed course on Principles and Practices of Community Engagement.
 A non-credit introductory Zulu language course is also required.
 As the program is Christ-centered and service-directed, students are able to join in a wide variety of service-learning projects in surrounding communities, with potential credit for up to 30 ministry units.
 Projects include serving with an HIV/AIDS health program, teaching at an orphanage, interning with a local NGO (non-governmental organization), and other opportunities with local community development organizations.

 After completion of this program students will have acquired: